 If you’re with the whole family, grandchildren will have plenty to occupy them on board.
 Most cruise lines have clubs and programs for children and teenagers.
 Not to mention swimming pools!

 Back in “the old days”, there were no such clubs on board.
 There was crepe paper.
 “When our daughter was growing up of course, they used to provide crepe paper, and of course families in those days would just get together and we’d make some outfit out.
-No-one took anything, it was all made on board, and it was a great way to have a lot of fun.
-And she joined in many times in different things over the years when she was growing up,” Gai recalled.
+No-one took anything, it was all made on board, and it was a great way to have a lot of fun,” recalls Gay.

 Meeting Fellow Cruisers

-Meeting others is a big part of cruising for Gai and Ian and has led to solid friendships.
+Meeting others is a big part of cruising for Gay and Ian and has led to solid friendships.

 “You make many friends.
-We have friends in England and America, plus many interstate, and we plan to stay with them and they’ve stayed with us,” Ian said.
+We have friends in England and America, plus many interstate, and we plan to stay with them and they’ve stayed with us,” Ian says.

 The couple like to share a dinner table with others, and you can ask dining room staff for a table to share with others who’d like a chat.
 They also meet people during shows or beforehand for drinks, as well as during tours and activities.